These Jalapeño Bacon Corn Pancakes are exactly what your bottle of maple syrup has been waiting for. Yes, even with eggs on top.

 Oh, and the boys of All Tapped Out treated us to some absolutely amazing maple candies, too.
-I was on a serious sugar high after these days.
+I was on a serious sugar high after these.
 These candies were just too good to stop eating.

 It was such a lovely day with my favorite people!

 Thank you so much to the gang at All Tapped Out for letting us hang out for the day and see how maple syrup is made.
 Not that I ever would, but watching this process made me 100% certain I will never even look at imitation maple syrup on the shelf again.
 It’s 100% or nothing.